AgoraIO/Advanced-Video/Calling-Interface/Agora-RTC-With-ConnectionService-Android/README.md

           implementation fileTree(dir: 'libs', include: ['*.jar'])

 6. Use Android Studio to open the project, connect your Android device to your computer, and build and run the sample app.
+You can also use `Gradle` to build and run the sample app.

-   NOTE: You can also use `Gradle` to build and run the sample app.
+   NOTE: If you are running this app for first time, then after launching this app, you need to enable the "Agora CS IN" calling accounts under system phone app->settings->Calls->Calling accounts->All calling accounts.

 ## Contact Us